 How do I get an internship?

 Students usually complete an internship during their junior and/or senior year.
-First, visit the Office of Career Services to talk about internship opportunities, how to obtain an internship, how to write a résumé and cover letter, and how to prepare for the interviewing process.
+First, visit the Office of Career Development or your advisor to talk about internship opportunities, how to obtain an internship, how to write a résumé and cover letter, and how to prepare for the interviewing process.

-The Office of Career Services is located on the first floor of St. Joe's Hall.
+The Office of Career Development is located on the first floor of Mercy Hall.
 Call 893-6636 or 893-6637 to set up a time to come in, or you can also just drop in.

 Do I earn credits for my internship?